kevinyswong/kevinyswong.github.io/index.md

 pursuit of eventual self-discovery.
 We are each of us, if given proper consideration, our own worlds waiting to be unveiled.

-I’m not the only one buying them after all<br>
+I'm not the only one buying them after all<br>
 none left at my supplier<br>
 my bagels ran out last night<br>